WHAT’S IN THIS REVIEW?

 Server Locations & Network

-That’s a ridiculous number compared to the average provider, and as you can see, they cover lots of smaller countries and regions too.
-(Some VPNs have just 20-100 server locations, so 6000+ is a massive amount.)
+That’s a ridiculous number compared to the average provider, and as you can see, they cover lots of smaller countries and regions, too.
+(Some VPNs have just 20-100 server locations, so 7,200+ is a massive amount.)

-It’s worth noting that some are of the virtual variety rather than being physically located in the region, such as their servers in China, Bangladesh, and Saudi Arabia.
+It’s worth noting that some servers are virtual rather than physical boxes located in the region, such as their servers in China, Bangladesh, and Saudi Arabia.
 However, that’s understandable, and they can still be used to access local websites and services in the respective territories.

 Streaming & Torrenting